zinkem5/as3-manual/as3_manual.md

 #### PATCH
 ##### Description:

 PATCH can be used to change a small snippet of an AS3 declaration.

-For more info, see the [AS3 API Docs entry on PATCH](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/as3-api.html#method-patch).
+Declarations can be changed on BIG-IP using a PATCH call to `/declare`.
+The JSON body of the HTTP PATCH contains a directive for manipulating the declaration, according to the syntax in [RFC6902](https://tools.ietf.org/html/rfc6902).
+AS3 will apply the patch according to the body, and then deploy the resulting declaration.

+PATCH is not a way to get better performance from AS3, and in many cases performance will degrade with frequent use.

+More details on how to patch can be found in the [PATCH documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/refguide/as3-api.html#method-patch).

 ##### Responses